ckirste/MULTImidiSOUNDFONTplayer/README.md

 Description
 ====
-with MULTImidiSOUNDFONTplayer you can mix diverent instruments from several sf2-files for each midi-controller you plug on your smartphone (os android) via usb-otg, so you can build your own orchestra for each midi-controller.
+with MULTImidiSOUNDFONTplayer (MMSP) you can mix diverent instruments from several sf2-files for each midi-controller you plug on your smartphone (os android) via usb-otg, so you can build your own orchestra for each midi-controller.